 Camp Gay: Presented as an iron rule - gay men know brand named shoes, straight men don't.

 Chekhov's Skill: Elle's supreme knowledge of fashion and hair mentioned throughout the film pays off twice at Brooke's trial.
 Elle winds up getting the pool boy outed as gay in front of the court because she noticed his unusual knowledge of shoes.
 When she herself is defending Brooke, she notices Chutney's perfect, fresh perm and realizes that her alibi of being in the shower at the time of her father's murder was false because the water from the shower would have ruined the chemicals in her hair.

-Elle can come across this way and does have some common traits of one, but subverts the trope with her intelligence and depth of character; sometimes it's actually closer to Obfuscating Stupidity.
-Her exemplary LSAT score and the fact that she's attending UCLA (it's UCLA in the musical, at least) prove that she actually is pretty intelligent.
+Elle can come across this way and does have some common traits of one, but inverts the trope with her intelligence and depth of character; sometimes it's closer to Obfuscating Stupidity.
+Her exemplary LSAT score and the fact that she's attending UCLA (it's UCLA in the musical, at least) prove that she is pretty intelligent.

-It's played straight with some of Elle's sorority sisters, though.
+It's played straight with some of Elle's sorority sisters.